-- Aggregate limits for all lenders, beyond which credit applications must be escalated to a more senior lender, the Bank's Credit Committee or the Board for approval; and - Single name/aggregation exposures, beyond which exposures must be reported and reviewed by the Credit Committee, with Board oversight.
+- Aggregate limits for all lenders, beyond which credit applications must be escalated the Bank's Credit Committee; and - Single name/aggregation exposures, beyond which exposures must be reported and reviewed by the Credit Committee, with Board oversight.

 The Bank's GLPG develops the credit risk management framework and policies that detail, among other things, the credit risk rating system and associated parameter estimates; the delegation of authority for granting credit; the calculation of the allowance for credit losses; and the authorization of write-offs.
 Both commercial credit exposures, as well as residential credit risk, are segmented by purpose codes, collateral and applicable industries.
 The Bank does not have excessive concentration to any single borrower or related group of borrowers.
 A review of exposures in excess of 5% of the capital base is conducted by the Risk Committee on a quarterly basis.